turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - Component_GetInverseKinematicsArray() : InverseKinematicsComponent[] result  -- returns the array of all components of this type
 - Component_GetSpringArray() : SpringComponent[] result  -- returns the array of all components of this type
 - Component_GetScriptArray() : ScriptComponent[] result  -- returns the array of all components of this type
+- Component_GetRigidBodyPhysicsArray() : RigidBodyPhysicsComponent[] result  -- returns the array of all components of this type
+- Component_GetSoftBodyPhysicsArray() : SoftBodyPhysicsComponent[] result  -- returns the array of all components of this type
+- Component_GetForceFieldArray() : ForceFieldComponent[] result  -- returns the array of all components of this type
+- Component_GetWeatherArray() : WeatherComponent[] result  -- returns the array of all components of this type
+- Component_GetSoundArray() : SoundComponent[] result  -- returns the array of all components of this type
+- Component_GetColliderArray() : ColliderComponent[] result  -- returns the array of all components of this type

 - Entity_GetNameArray() : Entity[] result  -- returns the array of all entities that have this component type
 - Entity_GetLayerArray() : Entity[] result  -- returns the array of all entities that have this component type